 Post-War and Politics

-The old patroon had powerful New York connections, and post-war, he concentrated on local politics by serving in the New York State Senate.
-He also served as a delegate to the state Constitutional Convention in 1789 and lobbied strongly on behalf of the new American Constitution.
-Schuyler was a businessman as well as a soldier and politico.
-He grew the size of his estate near Saratoga after the War, reaching tens of thousands of acres, a score of slaves and tenant farmers, plus a store and mills for flour, flax, and lumber.
-To move his goods down the Hudson to market, he constructed schooners, naming the first Saratoga.
+The old patroon had powerful New York connections, and after the war, he focused on local politics by serving in the New York State Senate.
+He also served as a delegate to the state Constitutional Convention in 1789 and worked hard to support the new American Constitution.
+Schuyler was both a businessman and a soldier plus a politician.
+He expanded his estate near Saratoga after the war, growing to tens of thousands of acres, with a dozen slaves and tenant farmers, as well as a store and mills for flour, flax, and lumber.
+To get his goods down the Hudson River to market, he built schooners, naming the first Saratoga.

 Schuyler had his own fleet